FThompson/FormPersistence.js/README.md

 FormPersistence.serialize(form)
 ```

 Serialize a form into an object, skipping password and file inputs.
+This function can be useful for saving form progress on a server rather than on the user's machine, for example.

 ```javascript
 FormPersistence.deserialize(form, data[, valueFunctions])